openfoodfacts/api-documentation/friction-log/README.md

 ## API Friction Log

-During the survey , some frictions were discovered that came from the API itself.
+During the survey , some frictions were discovered that resulted from the API itself.
 They are key things to look out while building the next API version.

 Title    |          Description
  ------------------------| ---------